History of the United States Army Special Forces: Creation

 The Korean War, which began in 1950, was a shock to the US military and highlighted the deficiencies in psychological warfare.
 In spite of this, United Nations Partisan Forces Korea operated on islands and behind enemy lines.
-These forces were also known as the 8086th Army Unit, and later as the Far East Command Liaison Detachment, Korea, FECLD-K 8240th AU.
+These forces were also known as the 8086th Army Unit, and later as the Far East Command Liaison Detachment, Korea, FECLD-K 8240th Army Unit.
 These troops directed North Korean partisans in raids, harassment of supply lines, and the rescue of downed pilots.
 Experience gained in the Korean War by these units influenced the development of U.S. Army Special Forces doctrine.

 Special Forces were formed in 1952, initially under the U.S. Army Psychological Warfare Division headed by then Brigadier General Robert A. McClure, due to the identified need to have psychological warfare capabilities.
 McClure specialized in psychological warfare but had little experience in unconventional warfare, though he believed the two were inextricably linked.

 Special Operations Command was formed by the U.S. Army Psychological Warfare Center which was activated in May 1952.
 The initial 10th Special Forces Group was formed in June 1952 and was commanded by Colonel Aaron Bank who is known as the father of Special Forces.
 The first Executive Officer was LTC William C. Martin, Jr. The 10th SFG's formation coincided with the establishment of the Psychological Warfare School, which is now known as the John F. Kennedy Special Warfare Center and School.
 Bank served with various Office of Strategic Services (OSS) units, including Jedburgh teams advising and leading French Resistance units before the Battle of Normandy ("D-Day" invasion) of 6 June 1944.
 LTC Martin was a mustang, having enlisted at age 17; he was promoted to second lieutenant during WWII.
 Before being commissioned he was the US VIIth Army's Boxing Champion for his weight class.
 He served as a company commander with the 82 Airborne and saw action in North Africa, Sicily, Market Garden, and the Battle of the Bulge.
 He received his third combat jump star in Korea while serving with the 187th Regimental Combat Team.
 He retired as an LTC at age 37 while serving in Bad Tölz with the 10th Special Forces Group.

 The 10th SFG deployed to Bad Tölz, Germany the following September.
 The remaining cadre at Fort Bragg, North Carolina formed the 77th Special Forces Group, which in May 1960 became 7th Special Forces Group.

 The Special Forces branch was established as a basic branch of the United States Army on 9 April 1987, by Army General Order No. 35.